hack3rs.ca network-security

 3. Host Logs + Network Logs = Defensible Investigations

-$ core idea: Pair network evidence (destination, protocol, timing) with host evidence (process, user, command, service) to avoid false confidence.
-A connection to a suspicious domain means more when you know which process created it and under which account.
+$ core idea: Pair network evidence with host evidence.
+A connection to a suspicious domain carries more weight when you know which process initiated it, under which account, and whether that behavior matches the account's normal pattern.
+Network telemetry tells you where; host logs tell you what and who.

 $ prove understanding: Define a minimum baseline logging set for endpoints and servers.